 The contractors shall ensure that all sub-contractors and suppliers are provided with copies of all the documents and the University will accept no responsibility for the contractor failing to supply his subcontractors/suppliers with the correct information.

-Copies of the latest briefing/design guide information can be found on the ESS website in the ‘contractors’ section.
+Copies of the latest briefing/design guide information can be found on the Estates & Facilities website in the ‘contractors’ section.

 Scope